Jonazan2/TinyJob/README.md

 # TinyJob
 TinyJob is a simple job system implemented in C++11.
-It is based on the execution of several workers in parallel that are feeded a job via a free-lock stealing queue.
+It is based on the execution of several workers in parallel that are fed a job via a lock-free stealing queue.
 The system also supports hierarchy so we can wait in the main thread until all the jobs that are pending from a root one get executed before continuing.

 ## Workers
 The system contains N workers and a job queue per worker.
 Workers are in charge of executing jobs or wait until a job has been completed.
 Jobs can only be added to the worker running in the current thread.
 There will always be a worker on the main thread.